Skip to content

 Requires direct brain-container access.

-If you’ve lost all admins and CLI access:
+If you have lost all admins AND CLI access:

 1. Connect to Postgres directly.